merenlab/merenlab.org/tutorials/infant-gut/index.md

                     --gene-mode
 ```

-should produce the following output, where the coverage of each gene is independently visualized in the context of other metagenomes:
+which should produce the following output, where the coverage of each gene is independently visualized in the context of other metagenomes:

 [![E. facealis pan](images/e-across-hmp-gene-view.png)](images/e-across-hmp-gene-view.png){:.center-img .width-60}